Henri Hell

-Henri Hell, pseudonym for José Enrique Lasry (30 October 1916 – 6 April 1991) was a French art, music and literary critic, as well as a musicologist.
+Henri Hell (30 October 1916 – 6 April 1991), pseudonym for José Enrique Lasry, was a French art, music and literary critic, as well as a musicologist.

 As a literary critic, Henri Hell collaborated with Fontaine, Combat, la Table Ronde, l'Express, Nouvel Observateur, Le Monde, the Nouvelle Revue Française.
 He assisted Max-Pol Fouchet in the management of the magazine Fontaine.
 He was a music critic at la Revue Musicale, Nouveau Candide, la Table Ronde, the Gazette de Lausanne, Mercure de France.
 He directed the Fayard publishing house.
 Finally, he published a reference book on Francis Poulenc at the same house.
 He was also an art columnist.